skeller1/extr/readme.md

-## Functionality and benefit
+## Intension

-The Ext.Direct API allows you to call serverside methods (Ruby, Rails) within the client side (Javascript).
+The Ext.Direct API allows you to call serverside methods within the client side (Javascript).
 This makes the development of complex UI's' more efficient and easier.
+Have a look:

 Normal Ajax call with JQuery